 Homemade Brat Burgers feature homemade brat patties made with ground pork and everyday spices.
 They're a dead ringer for the real thing!

-Homemade bratwurst patties made from pork and spices are topped with luscious, beer-braised caramelized onions (read below for my thoughts on GF beer,) to create the most craveable dish that has ever come from my grill.
-There, I said it.
+Homemade bratwurst patties made from ground pork and everyday spices are topped with luscious, beer-braised caramelized onions to create the most craveable meal.

 homemade brat burgers on the grill

-Aside from the taste, there’s something deeply satisfying about making something at home that’s traditionally thought of as something you can only buy at the store.
-The homemade bratwurst patties tastes just like my favorite store-bought brats but only contain pork and spices.
-No preservatives (besides salt,) no sugar, no additives – just real food.
+Best of all?
+The homemade bratwurst patties taste just like my favorite store-bought brats but only contain pork and spices.
+No preservatives (besides salt), sugar, or funky additives!

 bite taken out of a homemade brat burger

-Start by getting the beer-braised caramelized onions going.
-Add 1 jumbo sliced sweet onion to 1 Tablespoon extra virgin olive oil in a large skillet over medium-high heat then saute until the onions are golden brown, 10 minutes.
+Heat extra virgin olive oil in a large skillet over medium-high heat then add a sliced jumbo sweet onion and saute until the onions turn golden brown, about 10 minutes.

 Homemade-Brat-Burgers-with-Gluten-Free-Beer-Braised-Caramelized-Onions-iowagirleats-04